 We work closely with hospital staff to monitor the quality of our work through regular meetings.
 We collect feedback from children’s families through our online survey which is open all year round.
 This provides us with detailed information about the impact of the Giggle Doctor visits.
 We also carry out in depth interviews with parents of children who have been seen by the Giggle Doctors and who are keen to share their story with us.
 Through this we are able to learn more about their child and the impact our visits have had.
 In addition to the parent feedback survey we also send out a survey to NHS staff twice a year.

-We receive lots of feedback from families about how our Giggle Doctors have made an impact for their child and we wanted to share this story we received from Hayley, Pippa’s Mum about how our Giggle Doctors have helped Pippa to really show the impact of your support:
+We receive lots of feedback from families about how our Giggle Doctors have made an impact for their child, but we also wanted to share this story from one of our very own Giggle Doctor’s:

-If you have any questions or would like to talk further about our work, please feel free to get in touch.
+If you have any questions or would like to find out more about our work, please feel free to get in touch at email@example.com.